Case Study 1

 Iterations to the Mixing Element:

-3. Wanted clearer way to indicate when an instrument is fully muted and made the icon also turn red and changed to say “unmute” when muted
+Wanted clearer way to mute an instrument and made the icon also turn red and changed to say “unmute” when muted

 Iterations to the Transposing Element: